bleaktwig/yuadrem-wiki/docs/index.md

 Et was a large and thin birch, pliable and adaptable.
 Om was a short and stout juniper, vigorous and prodigious.
 These two gods were ever locked in combat, yet none could take the upper hand.
-This conflict became known as the tree wars.
+This conflict became known as the War of Spring.

 To aid in the eternal conflict, Et created the humes<!-- TODO.
 Link. -->, a kin as pliable and adaptable as the god.
 Et bestowed upon humes Apomantics<!-- TODO.
 Link. -->, and taught them to wage war using Word.